 - traditional hard disk combined with an SSD cache

 - a dedicated SSD plus a ‘traditional’ hard disk for bulk data storage

 - one single large capacity SSD for your operating system and data storage (personal files)

 Looking at traditional, mechanical hard disks, you can choose between a hard disk that spins at either 5400 rpm or 7200 rpm.
-Although we recommend to get an SSD, when not using a SSD, it’s strongly advised to choose a 7200 rpm hard disk.
+Although we recommend getting an SSD, when not using an SSD, it’s strongly advised to choose a 7200 rpm hard disk.
 If you only use the hard disk for bulk data storage, a 5400rpm model is fine.
 The capacity needed for the hard disk is mainly determined by the size of the data you want to store.
 For regular use a 500GB model is sufficient.

-Also note that your laptop should never be the only repository of your important files.
-We recommend getting at least one external hard disk that can be used for archiving and backups: preferably a 3.5 inch model, which is more reliable than the smaller 2.5 inch models.
+Also, note that your laptop should never be the only repository of your important files.
+We recommend getting at least one external hard disk that can be used for archiving and backups: preferably a 3.5-inch model, which is more reliable than the smaller 2.5-inch models.